No products in the cart

 Do you feel called to serve the community?

 Before we jump into today’s blog, I want to offer a disclaimer.
 It is NOT my intent to burst anyone’s dream bubble or cast doubt on your sense of calling.
-It IS my intent to encourage prospective founders to take a step backward to evaluate all options and so that you have greater clarity when you do move forward!
+It IS my intent to encourage prospective founders to take a step backward to evaluate all options so that you have greater clarity when you do move forward!

 Funding for Good offers free 15-minute strategy sessions for prospective clients and many of those sessions are requested by individuals seeking help to establish a faith-based nonprofit.
+Seeking nonprofit status for a new ministry can be a big undertaking.

 Most people forget that nonprofits are BUSINESSES that simply hold a tax-exempt status.
 Often, founders have a “mission mindset” and file for nonprofit status assuming they will be able to secure grants and give all of their services away for FREE!